reynaldoriverajr/DSI_Premium_Prep/README.md

     #control flow
     #homework

-# Covering.
+# Covering Definitinos.
    #1. data types - some vocabulary will need to be memorized.

         #a. int
         #b. float
             #i. underflow